Car Misfires While Driving + Check Engine Light

 What It Feels Like in Real Life

-In more severe cases, a driving misfire can get bad enough that the engine starts cutting out or stalling.
-If that has started happening, see: Car Stalls While Driving →
+In more severe cases, a driving misfire can get bad enough that multiple skips happen in a row or the engine starts stalling.
+If that has started happening, see Car Stalls While Driving.

 What to Check First